-A.3.2.1 <files format = "" > (optional)
+A.3.2.1 <files> (optional)

 Description: The well point files to be imported.
 This element can be repeated in order to import different files in different locations.

-Attribute: format File format.
-See Table 8.1 on page 38.
+See Table 8.1 on page 40 for details on the file format.